Summation by parts methods for the spherical harmonic decomposition of the wave equation in arbitrary dimensions: Continuum equations and their discretization

 where

-Therefore $p$ is an even integer in an odd number (in particular, three) of space dimensions, and an odd integer in an even number of space dimensions.
-With the first-order auxiliary variables
+Recall that $n+1$ is the dimension of space.
+Hence $p$ is an even integer in an odd number (in particular, three) of space dimensions, and an odd integer in an even number of space dimensions.
+We stress that in spite of its simple form, this equation represents the wave equation in any number of spatial dimensions in polar coordinates, with or without restriction to $SO(n+1)$ symmetry.